underpostnet/engine/src/client/public/cyberia-docs/CYBERIA-CLIENT.md

 - Each service owns its own monitor and reconnector.
 - The client reconnects to `cyberia-server` over WebSocket and fetches content from `engine-cyberia` over REST.
-- Dependency is real, but operationally it is handled by reconnectors and health checks rather than by treating the runtime as a strict startup chain.
 - If any of the three services is unhealthy, the game moves to standby until all three recover.

 The client speaks two transports: